Multitasking with Jacqueline Wernimont, Digitrix

 JW: Each of my projects is invested in finding ways to enfranchise people with respect to digital technologies and practices—so ensuring that people who wish to have access can and those who wish to opt out may do so as well.
 I hope that we create a future for ourselves where living a vibrant life within digital culture is possible for all.

 AoE: Do you see any dangers in too much connection?
 Too much data?
 Is there a way to protect ourselves from ourselves?

 JW: I don't think connection or technology writ large is problematic—worth understanding and critiquing—but not inherently problematic.
 So I wouldn't say that I think too much connection is inherently dangerous.
 I do think it's worth understanding what we are choosing to do when we are connected, how the technologies and interfaces shape what we can/cannot do, and what we've chosen not to do when opt to check our Facebook page or the like.
 Part my emphasis on understanding is that people need to know what convenience costs them—if you're not paying for something with money, you’re paying with your data or access to your devices.
 That is often deliberately hard to see and doesn't allow people to make choices, so I think we need to be mindful of the processes and people that make our tech, the ecologies in which we use them, and the impacts of all those interactions.

 Image 1: Jacqueline Wernimont teaches her spring 2016 class, ENG/FMS 494: "Possible Worlds in Literature and Video Games."
 Photo by Bruce Racine.

 Image 2: Wernimont shows the app her team developed for the October 2015 "Vibrant Lives" performance to SHPRS faculty Matt Delmont.
 Photo by Deanna Dent/ASU Now.

-Video by ASU Now shows several moments of the "Vibrant Lives" performance last October.
+A video by ASU Now shows several moments of the "Vibrant Lives" performance last October.
 Wernimont is in the first frames of the video.